goulashify/smile/README.md

 This is just an experiment to examine metaprogramming in Elixir, there's known limitations:

-1. Emojis in the middle of other don't work, ex.: ":woo:pile_of_poo:hoo:" would not work
+1. Emojis in the middle of other don't work, ex.: ":woo:pile_of_poo:hoo:" would not convert the `:pile_of_poo:` in the middle

 Ideas, suggestions, contributions welcome, just drop me a line at [hello@danielgulyas.me](hello@danielgulyas.me)